 Is horse riding good for autism?

-Horse riding can be good for some many things from losing weight to improving your mood but the effects it can have on autism are often overlooked.
+Horse riding can be good for so many things from losing weight to improving your mood but the effects it can have on autism are often overlooked.
 Contact with pretty much any animal has been scientifically proven to help with autism but while petting animals can be great it’s the ability to ride horses that really increases the benefits.
 To start with, a horse’s natural gait is very rhythmic so can help to calm anxiety and reduce stress.
 Riding can also help with balance and flexibility.

 One aspect that isn’t often thought about is the connection that the horse and rider have.
 Children with autism can often feel disconnected from the world around them but horses don’t judge and won’t expect anything from you so they’re able to connect with a child (or anybody for that matter) on a level that both parties are comfortable with.
 They’re patient and won’t pressure the child in any way.